JohnVCS/ModifiedDosocsWithMavenDependency/README.md

 ## Test(s)
 1. We are testing createTempDirectoryIfDoesntExist().
 The event is to create a temporary directory.
 In order to verify the result, our code checks wether the temporary directory exists or not.
 Furthermore, if the directory already exists, then it shouldn't throw an exception.
+2. We are testing parseGraphMl() function.
+The event is to parse the graphml file that was created.
+To verify that the graphml file is parsed, the test will return the parent-child relationship in a pair structure, similar to a tuple.

 ##Usage
 ```python